5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 - **"Establishment is not free of harborage or conditions conducive to rodents, insects or other pests"** — 24,103 occurrences
 - **"Facility not vermin proof.
 Harborage or conditions conducive to attracting vermin to the premises and/or allowing vermin to exist"** — 3,195 occurrences

-Both descriptions mean the same thing but are worded differently.
-Left uncleaned this would cause grouping and analysis problems — the same violation would appear as two separate categories in any report or visualisation.
+Both descriptions with the same meaning, but worded differently.

 #### The decision